 Charles found his gold by providing for the people in his community.

-My friend and I hike around the 160 acrea homestead and discover treasures.
-His cozy writing studio perched high on the side of a hill surrounded by golden aspen.
-A small creek where he gathered water.
-Remains of a path, the old Valdez trail.
-Hidden remnants of an ancient bridge which gave up it’s timbers for his cabin.
+My friend and I hike around his 160 acrea homestead.
+We have the current owners permission to explore and paint for the day.
+An empty writing studio sits quietly high on the side of a hill guarded by golden aspen.
+The creek where he gathered water is below the collection of buildings near the remains of the old Valdez trail.
+Hidden remnants of an ancient bridge gave up it’s timbers for his cabin.
+He talked about that bridge in his book.
+My friends sharp eyes spied it.

 Near & Far is the title of my show hanging in Well Street Art Co.
 It is a collection of thirty paintings that represent my work over the past year.